vectorcrown/java_migration/README.md

 - using Spring 5.x
 - using JDK 17

-This application will consume messages from a Kafka topic and write them to a directory.
+This application will consume EDI X12 messages from a directory and write them to a directory as JSON (using [the Gozer parser](https://github.com/walmartlabs/gozer) and object model).

 # Camel as a standalone application
 This application is built using Camel `Main` which allows the [application to be run as a standalone Java application](http://people.apache.org/~dkulp/camel/running-camel-standalone.html)